ACTL4001-T1-2022/github-showcase-page-abc123/README.md

-# Building a Competitive National Football Team
+# Actuarial Theory and Practice A

-### And an Analysis of its Economic Impacts on Rarita
+### Building a Competitive National Football Team and an Analysis of its Economic Impacts on Rarita

 ![](messi.gif)